evoworks/dendrocypher/README.md

 DendroCypher is written in C++.
 It is based on tree and matrix classes originally developed for the program PROTEUS.

 DendroCypher was developed to support a Protocols Unit within the *Current Protocols in Bioinformatics*.
-That Unit is currently in review.
+The paper describing the DendroCypher:

+>Bielawski, J. P., Baker, J. L., & Mingrone, J. (2016).
+Inference of episodic changes in natural selection acting on protein coding sequences via CODEML.
+Current protocols in bioinformatics, 54(1), 6-15.

+Please cite this paper if you use this repository.

-This is version 0 of DendroCypher; please bear with us as we work out the kinks and make updates as we progress through the review process
+This is version 0 of DendroCypher; please be patient as we work out the kinks and make updates as needed.

 ### How do I get set up? ###